Are Bonds a Good Retirement Investment Option?

 Bonds Are Not Risk-Free

-Investors should be aware of the risks often associated with bonds to help determine if this asset class suits their financial goals and investment strategy.
+Investors should be aware of important risks associated with bonds before including this asset in their investment strategy.

 Potential Risks of Bonds